itlodge/itlodge.github.io/source/_posts/2013-08-25-some-interview-questions-about-array-and-string.markdown

 **1.5** Write a method to replace all spaces in a string with '%20'.

 There is a ``replace`` method in class ``std::string`` , so I can use it directly.
-But if the string is a C-Style string, I have to resize the string and replace them one another.
-Here is the code using ``replace``.
+But it's too slow(O(n^2)).
+There is another method with the time complexity O(n).
+Count the number of the spaces and resize the string and copy the string from tail to head.
+If encounter the space, replace it with ``%20``.
+Here is the code of the two methods.

 {% include_code careerup-array/careerup-1.5.cpp %}